Skip to main content

 Manage on-premises solutions with Microsoft Intune, a cloud-based mobile device management service and configuration manager.

 Encrypt devices and apply hardening on workstations and servers.
-Also, use an Endpoint Detection and Response (EDR) solution and review detection response with Defender for Endpoint and apply policies on corporate issued devices that access your tenants.
+Also, use an Endpoint Detection and Response (EDR) solution to review the detection response with Defender for Endpoint and apply policies on corporate-issued devices that access your tenants.

 Use Defender for Cloud Apps, a cloud access security broker (CASB) that helps you extend real-time controls to any app in any browser.
 You can also comprehensively discover Secure control and provide threat protection and detection across your app ecosystem.